 A Short History of Eye

 This whirlwind rattle through Eye’s history is based on the book ‘The History of Eye’ by Clive Paine and with the contribution of Jan Perry.
 Thanks and respect to both.
-The book is available in the town from the Newsagents, the bookshop, the chemist & the library and in writing from Jan Perry, 37 Castle Street, Eye, Suffolk IP23 7AW.
-Price £6 plus p&p.
+The book is available in the town from the Newsagents, the chemist & the library.
+Price £6.

 The town of Eye derives its name from the Old English word for ‘island’ and it is believed that the first settlement on the site would have been almost entirely surrounded by water and marshland formed by the River Dove to the East and South East; its tributary to the North; and by the low land, part of which now forms the Town Moor, to the South and West.
 Even today, the area is still prone to flooding in areas close to the River Dove, a tributary of the Waveney River which marks the boundary between Suffolk and Norfolk.
 A recent archaeological dig close to Hartismere High School produced a number of interesting finds including a rare ‘crouch’ burial.